eredmiles/Fraud-Corruption-Detection-Data-Science-Pipeline-DSSG2015/README.md

 ###Required Files
 - The investigations file must be saved as a .csv file.
 Further, it must be named investigations.csv
+- Canonical entity resolution file already included in pipeline_data (canonicalFileV2.csv)
 - Download the zip file from here: http://data.worldbank.org/indicator/PA.NUS.PPP, save the ppp file within as ppp.csv in pipeline_data (or your DATA_STORAGE variable location, see below).
 Do the same for the zip file from here: http://data.worldbank.org/indicator/PA.NUS.FCRF, save the fcrf file as fcrf.csv
+    - A 2015 version of these files is present in pipeline_data as ppp.csv and fcrf.csv

 ###Modify full_pipeline.sh as follows: